alxojy/AWS-SAA-C02/database/README.md

 Restore a snapshot taken from an existing Aurora provisioned cluster into an Aurora Serverless DB cluster

 #### How to connect to an Aurora Serverless DB cluster?
-It can be accessed from within a client application running the same VPC.
+It can be accessed from within a client application running in the same VPC.
 The Aurora Serverless DB cluster cannot be given a public IP address

 ### <a href="https://aws.amazon.com/rds/aurora/parallel-query/">Amazon Aurora Parallel Query</a>
 #### What is Amazon Aurora Parallel Query?